yvzn/dotnet-energy-saving-mode/README.md

 1. Reduce or turn off health checks
 1. Close all SignalR connections and clients
 1. Flush internal caches

-1. ...
+And ideally:

+1. Reduce the number of instances and / or CPU size (scale down / scale in)
+1. Reduce the bandwith usage
+1. Reduce the storage (especially for logs)
+1. Reduce the usage of pay-per-use services / consumption plans

-See the provided samples in the [sample](https://github.com/yvzn/dotnet-energy-saving-mode/tree/main/sample) folder
+See the provided samples in the [sample](https://github.com/yvzn/dotnet-energy-saving-mode/tree/main/sample) folder.

 ## Installation